jupyterhub/grafana-dashboards/docs/howto/user-diagnostics.md

 # Look at individual user metrics

 A common support request for JupyterHub admins pertains to specific issues faced by a particular user.
-The "User Diagnostics" dashboard helps with this.
-It also helps look for *outliers* in a hub - people using too much of a particular resource, or not enough of a particular resource.
+The "User Diagnostics" dashboard helps displaying metrics on a per-user level.
+It also helps look for *outliers* in a hub – people using too much of a particular resource, or not enough of a particular resource.

+The "Pod Diagnostics" dashboard displays metrics on a per-user per-server level.
+For example, a JupyterHub can be configured to [allow multiple named servers per user](https://jupyterhub.readthedocs.io/en/stable/howto/configuration/config-user-env.html#named-servers) running at the same time.

 ## Home directory size (with shared volumes)